RoSchmi/RsMaui/Proj/MauiDictionaryMvvmExample01/README.md

 ### MauiDictionaryMvvmExample01

+Navigate to a DetailPage, change Data and return changed Data to the parent page.
-Navigation to a DetailPage and Binding of data received from the parent page to a XAML CollectionView
+Uses Binding of data received from the parent page to a XAML CollectionView